-The Vegetation Clearing Procedure (Appendix B of the Flora and Fauna Management Plan) outlines the steps to be taken during vegetation clearing.
+The Vegetation Clearing Procedure (Appendix B) outlines the steps to be taken during vegetation clearing.
 This includes:

 - Pre-clearing activities including the need to check hollows for the presence of threatened fauna, recording of hollow bearing trees, trapping and relocation of fauna. - Implementation of a two-stage clearing process for clearing in areas where habitat trees have been identified.